theghall/your-family-utube/README.md

  1) A parent to create a list of videos to vet and approve or delete them as desired.
  2) A parent or child to view videos that were approved for viewing.

- Both features above are working.
-Tagging has been modeled, but it is not yet implemented.

  You try out what's working so far at: [Safe-T-Tube](https://vast-dawn-24320.herokuapp.com/)

 ## **Using the app:**